-Finding the right preschool for your child is a major challenge.
-Parents are up against a nationwide preschool shortage, especially if you live in a “child care desert“.
-Then there’s the matter of trying to identify high-quality preschools.
-This is even harder.
-In fact, some studies have found that only 8-10% of preschools nationwide are rated high in quality.
+Finding the right preschool for your child is a daunting task.
+Parents face a nationwide preschool shortage, especially those who live in a “child care desert.”
+In addition to merely finding accessible preschools, there’s the matter of trying to identify high-quality programs.

-But the importance of making sure your child has a quality preschool experience cannot be stressed enough.
-Children who get high-quality early education are less likely to fail future grades, more likely to graduate high school and go to college, and less likely to end up in the justice system.
+Some studies have found thatonly 8-10% of preschool centers nationwide are rated high in quality, even though studies show that less likely to fail future grades, more likely to graduate high school and go to college, and less likely to end up in the justice system

 1. License check